The Financial Aid Application Process

 Step 1: Complete the FAFSA

-Completing the Free Application for Federal Student Aid () is the first step in applying for financial aid for medical school students.
+Completing the Free Application for Federal Student Aid (is the first step in applying for financial aid.
 Check to see the school’s requirements for FAFSA filing dates.
 Parental information may be required by medical schools for students who wish to be considered for institutional financial aid (aid given by the medical school) even though an applicant is considered independent for purposes of federal loans.
 Check with the medical school’s financial aid office to verify their requirements.
-To ensure the results of your FAFSA are sent to the schools you are applying to, be sure to list the medical school’s on the FAFSA.
+To ensure the results of your FAFSA are sent to the schools you are applying to, be sure to list the medical school’s on the FAFSA.)

 Step 2: Investigate Sources of Aid

 Contact the financial aid office at your medical school to investigate available sources of financial aid.
 Be proactive; explore additional resources for scholarships and grants.
-You can begin by reviewing thefact sheet and the database.
+You can begin by reviewing the (see the Grants, Fellowships and Scholarships tab) and the database.
+If you need loans to cover additional expenses, consider borrowing federal student loans.
+The Direct Unsubsidized Loan and the Direct PLUS Loan are federal loans.
+They typically have some of the best terms and conditions.
+Note: Applying for a loan requires a separate and different application from the FAFSA.

 Step 3: Apply Early